-Problem-Solving Tests
+Problem-solving tests

 The single best way to prepare for problem-solving tests is to solve problems-lots of them.
 Be sure to work problems not previously assigned.

+Review

-Another important part of preparing involves reviewing class material ...
+Another important part of preparing involves reviewing class material.
+Go over class notes and reading.
+Identify the major concepts and formulas from both.
+Highlight topics and problems your instructor emphasized.
+Note why these

+Solve problems

-Review Go over class notes & reading Identify the major concepts and formulas from both.
-Highlight topics/problems your instructor emphasized Note why these points are important.
-Look for fundamental problem types Typically a course has recognizable groups/types of problems.
-Make sure you can tell them apart and know how to approach them.
-Solve a Few Analyze problems by answering the following questions What concepts, formulas, rules and methods can I apply?
+Analyze problems by answering the following questions: What concepts, formulas, rules and methods can I apply?
 How do I begin?
 Have I seen this problem before?
 Is it like other problems?
 Could I work this problem another way or simplify what I did?
 How does my solution compare with examples from the book and class?

 Next to each problem-solving step, write what you did Spell out what you did and why in your own words.
 This will make problem-solving techniques more concrete in your mind.
-Practice working problems out of sequence For example, work a problem from Chapter 7, Chapter 5, then Chapter 10.
-This will reveal how problems relate to each other and simulate the test-taking experience.
-Work with a time limit Aim to solve as many problems as you will have on the test within the test time limit (i.e., 30 problems in 50 minutes).
-Create a practice test Try cutting and pasting a test together using homework as a source for questions, as well similar problems from your textbook.

-Taking the Test

-Write down what you need

-Before starting the test, turn it over and jot down all the formulas, relationships, definitions, etc. that you need to remember.

-Try all test problems

-If your mind goes blank, relax for a moment and contemplate the problem.
-Or mark it and return to it later.
+Practice working

-Review the test
+Taking the test

-Skim questions and develop a plan for your work.
-If any thoughts come to you immediately, write them in the margin.
+Write down what you need.
+Before starting the test, turn it over and jot down formulas, relationships, definitions, etc. Review the test, skimming questions and developing a plan for your work.
+If any thoughts come to you, write them in the margin.

-Start with easier problems
+Start with easier problems.
 Begin with those for which you can identify a solution method quickly.
 This will reduce anxiety and facilitate clear thinking.

-Watch the clock

-Allow more time for high point value problems, and reserve time at the end for reviewing your work and fixing any emergencies.
+Watch the clock.
+Allow more time for high point value problems, and reserve time at the end for reviewing your work and fixing issues.